JRVLT/JRV/README.md

 The first Java client library for interacting with the Revolt chat platform.

+### The Java Revolt Bridge on Revolt

+There is a Revolt server: https://app.revolt.chat/invite/2V2v0hzN

 ### Documentation

 **See the [documentation at javadoc.io](https://www.javadoc.io/doc/ga.geist/jrv/latest/index.html)** or inline in your favorite IDE.